blue-pho3nix/dwm-love/README.md

 Enjoy! <3 <br>

 ## Changes I made to LARBS

 - `MOD + j/m` changes the master window size
 - The default web browser is Firefox.
-This can still be opened with `Mod + w`
+This can still be opened with `MOD + w`
 - I didn't install passmenu.
-So, you can change `MOD +D` to whatever you want.
+So, you can change `MOD + D` to whatever you want.
 - I added `Kick Ass tun0` to the statusbar on most themes.
 You can change this in `~/.local/bin/statusbar/sb-tun0`

-## Somethings you might want to know
+## Some things you might want to know

 ### How do I change the background image?
 I made a `.config/wallpaper` file... incase you wanna use it. <br>